Mirtazapine 30mg and 45mg Tablets

 Your doctor may want to gradually reduce the amount of Avanza you are taking before stopping completely.

 Do not use Avanza to treat any other conditions unless your doctor tells you to.

 Do not give this medicine to anyone else, even if their symptoms seem similar to yours or if they have the same condition as you.

-Be careful when drinking alcohol while taking Avanza.
+You are advised not to drink any alcohol while taking Avanza.
 Combining Avanza and alcohol can make you more sleepy and less alert.
 Your doctor may suggest you avoid alcohol while being treated with this medicine.

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking Avanza.

 Avanza helps most people with depression, but it may have unwanted side effects in a few people.
 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
 You may need medical treatment if you get some of the side effects.

 Ask your doctor or pharmacist any questions you may have.

 Do not be alarmed by this list of possible side effects.
 You may not experience any of them.